2001 Houston Astros season: Inaugural Lone Star Series

+Rest of June

+Berkman crushed his first career grand slam on June 14, from a Héctor Carrasco offering.
+The blast occurred with two outs in the top of the seventh against the Minnesota Twins.
+Berkman had four hits and drove in six to key an 8–3 Astros triumph.
+It was Berkman's third four-hit game of the season, and established a career high in RBI.

 Starting June 17, Berkman put together a 21-game hitting streak that would end just after the All-Star break on July 12.
 He collected 41 hits for a rate of nearly two per game for a dividend batting average of .482.
 Combined with his uncanny patience and prodigious strength, Berkman's on-base percentage swelled to .541 while his slugging percentage jumped to .941, slamming nine home runs, 10 doubles, and a triple.
 Moreover, four home runs landed in each of four consecutive contests from June 25–29, just one short of the then-club record amassed by Cliff Johnson from August 19–24, 1975.

 As of June 17, the Astros toiled around the .500 mark with a 33–33 record; however, they went on to finish off the season at a 59-36 (.621) pace.
 The league later announced that Houston would be awarded the site of the 2004 All-Star Game.

 Bagwell and Lance Berkman had 4 RBI apiece on June 18 to lead a 13–5 win over the Colorado Rockies, although the Rockies outhit the Astros, 14–12.

 The Astros launched five home runs on June 21 against the Cincinnati Reds, but still lost in 11 innings, 8–7.
 Craig Biggio, Bagwell, Hidalgo and Berkman (twice) all connected for Houston.
 The Reds hit four home runs.
 The following game, Alou commenced a 23-game hitting streak and had 2 RBI, though Houston dropped a second-consecutive extra innings contest to Cincinnati, 7–5.

+For the week ended June 24, Lance Berkman batted .519 (14-for-27) / .563 on-base percentage (OBP) / .963 slugging percentage (SLG) / 1.525 on-base plus slugging (OPS), six doubles, two home runs, 13 RBI, and 26 total bases.
+Houston won five of seven games.
+Berkman was recognized as National League (NL) Player of the Week.